 - Whisk the egg and the milk together in a small bowl or jug, then add to the mixture a bit at a time, stirring well between each addition

-- Divide the mixture between the tins and bake for 30 minutes or until a skewer comes out clean.
+- Divide the mixture between the tins and bake for 30 minutes or until a thin skewer inserted in the centre comes out clean.
 Leave to cool fully

-- For the filling, mix the lemon curd with the diced ginger and spread on the bottom sponge
+- Mix the lemon curd with the diced stem ginger and spread over the cream cheese frosting

 - Serve immediately and store leftovers in the fridge for 2-3 days